inverse/personal-site/_posts/2025-03-22-uncovering-security-flaws-in-jwt-flows.md

 - security
 ---

-Last year, our landlord replaced our [IOLite][0]-controlled heating system with standard manually operated valves.
+Last year, our landlord replaced our [IOLite][0]-controlled heating system with standard manual operated valves.
 Returning to manual control was inconvenient, so I sought a solution, that:

 - Provided similar functionality
 - Integrated seamlessly with [Home Assistant][1]
 - Allowed local control for offline use
 - Required no reverse engineering (unlike [IOLite]({% post_url 2020-08-06-reverse-engineering-iolite-remote-api %}))

 This led me to the [Tado X][2] product line, which colleagues at work highly recommended.
-Notably, it supports **Matter integration**, making it an appealing choice.
+Notably, it supports Matter integration, making it an appealing choice.

 <!--truncate-->

 ## Setup & Discovery

-Setting up Tado was straightforward.
-After reading this [forum article][4], I opted for the **Matter integration**, which worked flawlessly after pairing each device with the provided hub.
+Setting up Tado was straightforward, After reading this [forum article][4], I opted for the Matter integration, which worked flawlessly after pairing each device with the provided hub.
+Native Tado X outside of matter is currently limited, but the library maintainers are adding support in the future.

 Alongside its native app, Tado provides a [Web UI][5] for remote home control via a browser.